Tuesday, January 22, 2008 |

 In women with a genetic susceptibility, high levels of insulin in the blood stimulate an enzyme called cytochrome P450c 17-α in both the ovaries and the adrenal glands to produce increased amounts of male hormones.
 Yes, the increased levels of male hormones come from both the ovaries and the adrenal glands and hence ovarian removal will not fix your problem completely.

 The high levels of insulin in the blood stream also stimulate the pituitary gland to produce increased amounts of LH.
 It does not, however, stimulate a surge in LH secretion.
 The higher baseline levels of LH stimulate the same enzyme, cytochrome P450c 17-alpha to produce even more male hormones, but only in the ovaries not the adrenal glands.
+The developing follicle and egg do not become sensitive to stimulation by LH until the follicle has grown to a diameter of 9.5 mm.

 High levels of insulin, however, cause the developing follicle and egg to respond to stimulation by LH at an earlier stage of development, at 4mm. diameter rather than at 9.5 mm.
 As no further development of the follicle is possible after LH stimulation, the growth of the follicle is therefore stopped at a diameter of 8 mm and the follicle is left too immature to ovulate.
 These immature follicles do not rupture as in normal ovulation and hence left as cysts.